ProgrammingAce/hardwarespec/README.md

 ##Describing a server
 Servers can be described either individually or in groups.
 Settings for individual servers override the settings from any group they're in.

+##Automatic generation
+You can automatically generate a hardware spec of an existing server by running the command below.
+Assuming your hosts are in your inventory file and you have SSH keys setup, run the checks with this command:
+> ansible-playbook -i inventory generate_spec.yml

+This generates a yaml configuration file for each server and automatically puts it in the 'host_vars' folder.

 ####Describing groups of servers:
 Add a new group to your inventory file with the following syntax: